datagovuk/guidance/issues_management.md

 It is a public process to avoid users raising duplicates and to be transparent about publisher efforts made to resolve them.

-The issues functionality is being gradually rolled out to more and more publishers from October 2015.
-This means that only a proportion of all datasets can have issues raised against them until it is fully rolled out.
+The issues functionality was trialled with a few departments from October 2015 - January 2017.
+Further work is envisaged, but for now the functionality is mostly disabled.
+Currently, only the few datasets with an existing issue are active.

 # Tour